Nothing On This Website Is Financial Advice – I Am Not A Financial Advisor

 Security

-Cryptography and consensus mechanisms help protect records.
+For example, cryptography and consensus mechanisms help protect records.

 In addition, decentralization reduces dependence on one central system.